 Six Home Trends to Consider

-- Farmhouse chic: Many people want the ambiance of a rustic farmhouse even if they live miles away from the country.
-Reclaimed wood on the walls, exposed beams, eclectic accessories, and a big wood table in the dining room are hallmarks of farmhouse style.
+- Farmhouse chic: Many people want the ambiance of a rustic, antique farmhouse even if they live miles away from the country.
+Reclaimed wood on the walls, exposed beams, eclectic accessories and big wood table in the dining room are hallmarks of farmhouse style.
 This is a fun design trend that can be personalized for cozy appeal.

 - Hidden appliances: Making appliances disappear into the background is a growing trend.
 This is achieved with products that blend in with or are hidden behind cabinetry.

-- Multigenerational homes: Buyers between 53 and 62 are increasingly looking at homes that can accommodate children older than 18, with a room or apartment available to care for an aging parent, states the National Association of Realtors.
+- Multigenerational homes: Buyers between the ages of 53 and 62 are increasingly looking at homes that can accommodate children older than 18, with a room or apartment available to care for an aging parent, state the National Association of REALTORS.

-Home trends continue to evolve, an some trends have exhibited more staying power than others.
+Home trends continue to evolve, and some trends have exhibited more staying power than others.